drupol/not-a-number.io/_posts/dev/2018-12-27-phptree-a-fast-tree-implementation.md

 Hopefully for most of us, holidays are here. a time for resting and thinking.

-Even if I'm not attached to religion, doing a Christmas tree is a kind of tradition... cats really loves it :-)
+Even if I'm not attached to any religion, doing a Christmas tree is a kind of tradition... cats really loves it :-)

 While doing it, it got me thinking about tree based data structure.
-I used to play with trees into a previous project with Neo4J ([Post about Neo4J]({% post_url 2018-01-01-discovering-a-new-database-neo4j %})) and I remember that I loved it.
+I used to play with trees into [a previous project with Neo4J]({% post_url 2018-01-01-discovering-a-new-database-neo4j %})) and I remember that I loved it.

-I used to see trees data structure at university but it's been a while, so I started to re-investigate into graphs and trees.
+And even if I remember the vague souvenirs about trees and data structure at university, I started to re-investigate into graphs and trees.

 <!--break-->